glotzerlab/signac/doc/tutorial.rst

 The signac framework assists us in conducting a computational investigation by managing the data space for us.
 This means that we do not need to worry about how to organize our data on disk and how to keep track of meta data.

-For the first part of the tutorial we only need signac, for the other parts we also need signac-flow.
+In case we have not done this yet, we first need to install signac.
-The easiest way to install both packages is using conda:
+The easiest way to dos is using conda:

 .. code-block:: bash